wp-plugins/picasa-album-uploader/readme.txt

 = When I click the "install" button, Picasa does not launch. =

 Make sure you are running at least Picasa version 3.0 and that Picasa can open on your computer.

+= Everything seems OK, but I get an error page displayed by the browser that no files were uploaded by Picasa =

+Review the server error log for possible clues.
+One possible cause of this failure is a server that is configured to use the [Suhosin](http://www.hardened-php.net/suhosin/index.html "Suhosin Hardened PHP") PHP plugin.
+Special thanks go to [rbredow](http://wordpress.org/support/profile/rbredow "rbredow Wordpress User Profile") for the assistance in diagnosing this interaction.

+If Suhosin is configured, you might see an error like the following in the server error log:
+`ALERT - configured request variable name length limit exceeded - dropped variable 'http://localhost:51134/b921a58ec2806ab82f5399515fba226e/image/b0f008e85a4fa153_jpg?size=1024'`.
+Check the Suhosin setting values for `suhosin.post.max_name_length` and `suhosin.request.max_varname_length`.
+A setting of at least 100 is recommended to allow the long variable names that are required by the Picasa engine.
+You might need to increase it further depending on the length of the dropped variable name observed in the error log.

 = Reporting Problems =